 Students explore new content in the areas of Number and Algebra, Measurement and Geometry, and Statistics and Probability.
 The proficiencies of Understanding, Fluency, Problem Solving and Reasoning are an integral part of the content across these three strands.
 They reinforce the significance of working mathematically within the content and describe how it is explored or developed.
 We aim to provide a challenging and enriching course suitable for every student.
 Accordingly, students are grouped in two strands - Mainstream and Advanced - based on Year 8 results.
-All study the core Australian Curriculum Mathematics course for Year 9 while being in a class appropriate to their capabilities, providing sound and specific preparation for senior year levels.
+Mainstream students study the core Australian Curriculum Mathematics course for Year 9 while being in a class appropriate to their capabilities, providing sound and specific preparation for senior year levels.
+Advanced mathematics students study from the Year 10 Australian Curriculum course.
 The structure of the two-strand model is dynamic and flexible, with teachers continually evaluating and being responsive to each individual student's progress.
 During the year, any movement of students between classes would occur only after teacher and parent consultation.

-Students wishing to explore entry into Advanced Math classes, please see application guideline.
+Students wishing to explore entry into Advanced Math classes, please see application auideline.